NiLaScience/Vibecoding-Sidequest-Starterpack/projects/03_EduPictionary.md

 ## 1. Vision & Overview
 **EduPictionary** is a browser-based, multiplayer drawing & guessing game that reinforces academic vocabulary.
-Players join a session, one player draws an educational term (e.g. “mitosis”), other players guess in real-time, and points are awarded for speed and accuracy.
+Players join a session, one player draws an educational term (e.g. "mitosis"), other players guess in real-time, and points are awarded for speed and accuracy.

 Why this project?
 1. **Real-time complexity** – live drawing sync, chat, presence, timers.